Project-MONAI/MONAI/docs/source/highlights.md

 The workflow and event handlers are shown as below:
 ![image](../images/workflows.png)

+The end-to-end training and evaluation examples are available at [Workflow examples](https://github.com/Project-MONAI/MONAI/tree/master/examples/workflows).

 ## Research
 There are several research prototypes in MONAI corresponding to the recently published papers that address advanced research problems.
 We always welcome contributions in forms of comments, suggestions, and code implementations.